-Snowplow Dozer Arrives
+Snowplow Dozer Has Arrived

 Around 4 a.m. on a winter morning.

-When I hear a loud "peep, peep!"
+When I hear a loud peep, peep!,

-That loud sound is the warning signal
+That loud sound

-On days when snow piles up heavily,
+On days when snow piles up thick,

 snowplows start working before dawn.